kubedb/docs/docs/guides/postgres/custom-rbac/using-custom-rbac.md

   - use
 ```

-Please note that resourceNames `quick-postgres`, and `quick-postgres-leader-lock` are unique to and usable with PostgreSQL Database `quick-postgres` only.
+Please note that resourceNames `quick-postgres` and `quick-postgres-leader-lock` are unique to `quick-postgres` PostgreSQL Database.
 Another database `quick-postgres-2`, for exmaple, will require these resourceNames to be `quick-postgres-2`, and `quick-postgres-2-leader-lock`.

-Now create a `RoleBinding` to bind this `Role` with the already created `Service Account`.
+Now create a `RoleBinding` to bind this `Role` with the already created service account.

 ```console
 $ kubectl create rolebinding my-custom-rolebinding --role=my-custom-role --serviceaccount=demo:my-custom-serviceaccount --namespace=demo